1987 Academy Awards®

 - Bruce Campbell as demon-possessed Ash Williams in the horror sequel Evil Dead II (aka Dead by Dawn) to the original 1981 film

-- Vincent D'Onofrio as troubled, overweight Marine boot-camp Private Leonard Lawrence (nicknamed "Gomer Pyle") - mistreated and driven suicidally crazy by Senior Drill Instructor Gunnery Sergeant Hartman (R. Lee Ermey), in Kubrick's Vietnam war film Full Metal Jacket
+- Vincent D'Onofrio as troubled, overweight Marine boot-camp Private Leonard Lawrence (nicknamed "Gomer Pyle") - mistreated and driven suicidally crazy by Senior Drill Instructor Gunnery Sergeant Hartman (R. Lee Ermey) (also un-nominated), in Kubrick's Vietnam war film Full Metal Jacket

 - Anjelica Huston as Gretta Conroy in father/director John Huston's The Dead based on the last short story of James Joyce's The Dubliners; memorable for the scene of Gretta's remembrance to her husband Gabriel (Donal McCann) of long-deceased lover Michael Furey who possibly died on her behalf ("I think he died for me")

 - Joanne Woodward as fading Southern belle Amanda Wingfield in husband/director Paul Newman's adaptation of the Tennessee Williams play of the same name, The Glass Menagerie (with no nominations)

 - Lou Diamond Phillips as Mexican-American 50's rock 'n' roll singer Ritchie Valens in La Bamba (with no nominations)